ctasada/stonks-overwatch/README.md

 * https://github.com/lucalaringe/degiro_portfolio_analytics
 * https://app.portfoliodividendtracker.com/p/jongbeleggen?locale=en (Has some interesting diagrams and data)
 * https://divvydiary.com/en/p/24094?tab=depot
+* https://capitalyse.app/app/degiro/ -> Seems to have some errors, but data and graphs are interesting

 ## BUGS
 - Dashboard: JNJ & JPM are associated with the wrong sector